WilliamFromTW/docker-Postfix-AD/README.md

 **upgrade from 2.4 to 3.x**

 1. backup old volume (postfix,dovecot,vmail,rspamd)
-2. create new volume and startup with new images
+2. create new volume and startup with new images(old vmail volume can use directly when new voluem create)
-3. override new settings(vmail can override when new voluem create)
+3. merge ohter old settings